 #1 – the daily grind – your lifestyle can be a hindrance

 If you are a part time blogger like me and you have your studies or day job to deal with as well, I am telling you now that you are not in an easy territory.

 Blogging is a demanding activity and for those who have been in it for a long haul know that very well.
-Your home, work and personal life will come in your way and will offer resistance to your blogging plans.
+Your home, work and personal life will all come in your way to offer resistance to your blogging plans.

 “Hence, if you are not careful, your normal day is your biggest distraction if it is not planned.”

-You need to have the blogging and writing near the top of your priority-list on a daily basis.
+You need to have your blog near the top of your priority-list on a daily basis.
 Unless you do this on paper and constantly pay attention to it (daily), your natural tendency will be to get sucked into the day to day hustle and pace of your lifestyle.

 I have personally been a victim of this distraction.
 It has kept me away from my blog for days and sometimes weeks.
 It is so easy to give in to the more urgent and more noisier activities in your daily routine in favour of more strategic and more important tasks (blogging in this case).

 The key is in your desire and urge to blog and blog well.